 Things that wire together fire together

-Trauma is an adaptive response distinguished by emotional volatility, anxiety, hyperarousal, and pervasive fear.
+Trauma is an adaptive response distinguished by anxiety, volatile emotions, hyper-arousal, and pervasive fear.
 The evolutionary purpose of trauma is to prevent people from re-experiencing these dangerous situations in the future, a very helpful response when learning to avoid lions on the savannah.
 But when taken out of a useful context it can leave people in this state of hyperarousal, always victim to a useless vigilance.

 PTSD is a disorder of both association and generalization, where stimuli such as sounds, smells, somatic sensations, images, thoughts, and emotions related to the traumatic event are wired together through neural networks.
 A trigger of one of these associated senses or perceptions can create an automatic and overwhelming fight-or-flight emotional response, long after the original trauma has passed.
 This can be an everyday torture for people who can’t avoid their triggers.